weiyueli7/minimal-mistakes/index.md

 ## About Me💯

 Hello!
 My name is **Weiyue Li (李威岳)**.
-I am a fourth-year undergraduate student at the University of California San Diego (UCSD), pursuing triple majors in Data Science (BS), Applied Mathematics (BS), and Economics (BA).
-I am expected graduate in March 2024.
+I am an incoming graduate student in Data Science at Harvard University.
+I graduated Summa Cum Laude (the highest honor with distinction) from the University of California, San Diego (UCSD) with triple majors in Data Science (BS), Applied Mathematics (BS), and Economics (BA).

 I primarily center my research around machine learning and artificial intelligence (AI/ML).
 I place particular emphasis on <u>large language models</u>, <u>computer vision</u>, and the <u>practical aspects of domain generalization and transfer</u> — especially at their intersections.
 Leveraging my expertise in machine learning, deep learning, and data analysis, I've made significant contributions to various research and internship projects in the healthcare industry.